mshea/lazy_gm_tools/5e_monsters/monsters_md/khalkos-a5e.md

 - **Brain Jab:** Melee Weapon Attack: +7 to hit, reach 5 ft., one incapacitated creature with a brain and an Intelligence of 6 or higher.
 Hit: 5 (1d4 + 3) piercing damage, and the target becomes diseased with brain larvae.
 Once the khalkos has used this attack successfully, it can't use it again for 24 hours.
 ### Reactions
 - **Telekinetic Shield:** When the khalkos is hit by an attack made by a creature that it can see or sense with its Detect Alignment trait, it gains a +4 bonus to AC against the triggering attack.
-- **Brain Jab:** Melee Weapon Attack: +7 to hit, reach 5 ft., one incapacitated creature with a brain and an Intelligence of 6 or higher.
-Hit: 5 (1d4 + 3) piercing damage, and the target becomes diseased with brain larvae.
-Once the khalkos has used this attack successfully, it can't use it again for 24 hours.